RiverZhu/MLERandomGaussianModel/README.md

-This implements the maximum likelihood estimator for the random Gaussian measurement model.
+This implements the maximum likelihood estimator for the random Gaussian measurement model, see the following arXiv paper: https://arxiv.org/abs/2507.11249.
 The code is written by Ruohai Guo and Jiang Zhu.
 If you have any problems, please feel free to contact jiangzhu16@zju.edu.cn.